-He was initiated to Sitar by his father Sri Ram Udar Bhattacharya and received vital and effective guidance from him.
-Subsequently he was privileged to have taleem from Late Pt.
+He primary learnt the art of sitar playing and received intense guidance from his father veteran sitarist Sri Ram Udar Bhattacharya and Late Pt.
 Kashinath Mukherjee, a prime disciple of Ustad Vilayat Khan & Ustad Amir Khan.
-Currently he is undertaking extensive and intense taleem from Pt.
-Arvind Parikh for several years.
-He learnt the basics of Tabla and Rhythm from Late Amiya Kumar Dutta.
+Later he learnt many compositions, rare and complex ragas from Pt.
+Arvind Parikh.
+He learnt from Sitarist late Sri Soumitra Lahiri for a brief period in the beginning of his musical career.
+He learnt basics of Tabla from Late Amiya Kumar Dutta.
 His parents and his family played a pivotal role to shape him into a musician.

 He has innumerable stage performances for the prestigious music-events, both in home and abroad, which have been highly acclaimed by connoisseurs, critics and musicians alike.